NikolaZivkovic41/Simple-drawing-app/README.md

 * In URl part type the following: http://download.eclipse.org/windowbuilder/WB/integration/4.6/ and click enter
 * Install WindowBuilder (it might take a while)

+### Starting a copy of this project:
+* Go to root directory of this project on GitHub and Click Clone or Download Zip.
+U can download the zip file or u can clone it through the given url
+* Download steps: Unzip the file, open Eclipse and click File/Open Projects from File System ...
+Find the location of unzipped folder and open it ...
+Open the project folder, navigate to Drawing.java class, right click it and click Run As/Java Application
+* URL steps: Open Eclipse, click File/Import ...
+Find Git/Projects from Git and click Next ...
+Check Clone URl and click Next ...
+In URl text box enter cloned URl and click Next ...
+Click Next again and the project should be cloned ...
+Open the project folder, navigate to Drawing.java class, right click it and click Run As/Java Application

 ### Starting Java Swing GUI project:
 * Open File/New/Java Project
 * Make sure u use an execution environment JRE (I used JavaSE-1.8)